-It mattered not to CLOACA that 40% of detainees admitted Islamist status, 75% were a "demonstrated threat," and most vowed to return to jihad if they gained release.
-Ipse dixit, the detainees- "students, farmers, and goatherds" in the wrong place at the wrong time and subjected to preventive detention, an "extreme" measure "inconsistent with . . . human autonomy and free will" were victims of Islamophobia.
+It mattered not to CLOACA that 40% of detainees admitted Islamist status, 75% were a "demonstrated threat,"268 and most vowed to return to jihad if they gained release.269 Ipse dixit, the detainees- "students, farmers, and goatherds" in the wrong place at the wrong time and subjected to preventive detention, an "extreme" measure "inconsistent with . . . human autonomy and free will"270-were victims of Islamophobia.
 If the United States disagreed, it could try to prove otherwise in civilian criminal trials.
-NGO lawyers and a CLOACA cluster-self-styled patriots nobly representing despised pariahs alogized to World War II-era death camps.
+NGO lawyers and a CLOACA cluster-self-styled patriots nobly representing despised pariahs271-demanded their clients' release and closure of GTMO, a site they analogized to World War II-era death camps.
 Those who gainsaid the detainee innocence and attorney heroism narrative were